maebert/1450.me/pages/projects/heyday.md

 url: http://www.hey.co
 ---

 Heyday is your auto-auto-biography.
-I do UX design, back-end and web engineering for the small San Francisco based startup.
+I did UX design and created the back-end and web front-end for the small San Francisco based startup.